-Precast House by FKL Architects
+Precast House by FKL Architects#architecture

-Precast House by FKL Architects
+Precast House by FKL Architects#architecture

 Dublin practice FLK Architects have completed a precast concrete residence overlooking Dublin Bay in Howth, Ireland.